Who are we?

 UN - In 1987, the United Nations Brundtland Commission defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

-UN - Sustainable development is how we must live today if we want a better tomorrow, by meeting present needs without compromising the chances of future generations to meet their needs.
+Sustainable development is essential if we want a better tomorrow, by meeting present needs without compromising the chances of future generations to meet their needs.
 The survival of our societies and our shared planet depends on a more sustainable world.

-UN - Development is one of the main priorities of the United Nations.
-Development is a multidimensional undertaking to achieve a higher quality of life for all people.
-Economic development, social development and environmental protection are interdependent and mutually reinforcing components of sustainable development.
+Sustainable development is one of the main priorities of the United Nations; . a multidimensional undertaking to achieve a higher quality of life for all people.
+Economic development, social development, and environmental protection are interdependent and mutually reinforcing components of sustainable development.

-Our approach to maritime sustainability strategises around economic development, social development and environmental protection as interdependent and mutually reinforcing components as business strives to enable a higher quality of life for all people.
-We recognise enablement of higher quality of life as being the strongest revenue driver any business can have.
+Our approach to maritime sustainability strategises around economic development, social development, and environmental protection as interdependent and mutually reinforcing components as the business strives to enable a higher quality of life for all people.
+We recognise the enablement of a higher quality of life as being the strongest revenue driver any business can have.

 Our vision is for a maritime industry that provides a fully sustainable service and also deploys its critical position to be a catalyst for sustainability globally.

-✔ Provide tangible and cost effective strategic development support for maritime entities which share our ToR and vision
+• Provide tangible and cost-effective strategic development support for maritime entities that share our ToR and vision

 We deploy